Challenges Posed by Basement Remodeling

 Dark, rough, unfinished and empty… The typical features of a basement may make it quite difficult for you to imagine the wonderful things that you could create out of it.
 Before realizing an attractive and functional finish to your basement remodeling project, you first have to deal with the challenges these are:

 Water and moisture proofing measures should be taken even if your basement does not have problems with any.
 Dealing with this current or future problem helps you and your family enjoy the basement remodeling better and also adds years to the project result.
-The measures to be taken depends on the level of water and moisture issues which range from construction of more reliable drainage system, to installing proper ventilation and insulation, to applying concrete waterproof sealers.
+The measures to be taken depend on the level of water and moisture issues which range from construction of a more reliable drainage system to installing proper ventilation and insulation, to applying concrete waterproof sealers.

 The subterranean nature of the basement makes it less accessible to natural light and typically darker than the rest of your New York home.
 To maximize your use of sunlight, you can widen your windows or have them replaced with models that permit more natural light in.
 When shopping for lighting fixtures to integrate into your basement remodeling project, choose those that offer more intense lighting.

-The elimination of the existing support columns is another of the more expensive solutions that you can undertake.
-But with creativity, you can effectively work around this basement remodeling challenge through including them in the layout and design.
+The elimination of the existing support columns is another more expensive solution that you can undertake.
+But with creativity, you can effectively work around this basement remodeling challenge by including them in the layout and design.

 - Garden / Landscaping / Patio — 263

 - Floors / Tile / Hardwood — 115

 - Doors / Garages — 113